Purchasing Card Policy

 Purchasing Card Guidelines (P-Card Guidelines): Specific guidelines applicable to P-Cards as may be updated from time to time by Procurement Services.

-Purchasing Card Limits (P-Card Limits): Limits on single transactions, transactions per monthly cycle, and total spend per monthly cycle, as set by the Assistant Vice President of Procurement Services and Budget Owners and Expense Approvers.
+Purchasing Card Limits (P-Card Limits): Limits on single transactions, transactions per monthly cycle, and total spend per monthly cycle, as set by the Associate Vice President of Accounts Payable & Procurement Services and Budget Owners and Expense Approvers.

 Reconciliation Portal: Online access provided by the credit card provider to view, edit, add materials, and approve transactional information.